-Microsoft frequently releases new versions of their Windows OS series with built in functionalities and features.
+Microsoft frequently releases new versions of its Windows OS series with built-in functionalities and features.
 Updating your system is the only way to enjoy the new features and while this can be a good thing sometimes it develops complications of different kinds.
-A recent update may affect the performance of your mouse or keyboard due to the non performance of USB devices.
-If you are currently facing this challenge, try removing the cable and re-plugging it but if it still doesn’t work, is any of these steps highlighted below.
+A recent update may affect the performance of your mouse or keyboard due to the nonperformance of USB devices.
+If you are currently facing this challenge, try removing the cable and re-plugging it but if it still doesn't work, are any of these steps highlighted below.

 Try checking the PS/2 port of the Mouse or Keyboard.
 This port is what is used to connect your mouse or Keyboard to your PC.
-Shit down your PC and restart it again to see if your PC can detect it.
-Should it fail to detect it move on to the next solution.
+Shut down your PC and restart it again to see if your PC can detect it.
+Should it fail to detect it move on to the next solution?

-You may have to restart PC to see if the issue has been resolved.
+You may have to restart the PC to see if the issue has been resolved.

 If the previous solution did not work try uninstalling device drivers for the mouse and keyboard and reinstalling them again.
 By restarting your PC, Windows will detect the connected mouse and keyboard hardware and install drivers should it find none.
 Here are the steps

-Do note that if there are more than one USB Root Hub you will have to apply changes to every single one of them.
+Do note that if there is more than one USB Root Hub you will have to apply changes to every single one of them.

 Reboot your PC to check if your Mouse and Keyboard are now working

-In all Windows computers there is a setting meant to help users get a better experience of using their PC’s.
-In some case this setting may affect your Mouse or Keyboard.
+In all Windows computers, there is a setting meant to help users get a better experience of using their PC's.
+In some cases, this setting may affect your Mouse or Keyboard.
 You can disable this setting this way

 If the issue with the mouse had been persistent before now endeavor to restart the computer.
-If the issues lies with the keyboard change the access settings too.
+If the issues lie with the keyboard change the access settings too.

 Uncheck all these (Turn on the Mouse key, Turn on the Sticky Key, Turn on the Toggle Key and Turn on the Filter Key